Action Indicators and Action List

 Action list also displays the search icon.
 It appears to remind you that you can navigate to action right from the action list by starting to type the action name or related words.

-If ReSharper detects one or more code issues under your caret, the Inspection [name of inspection] sub-menu appears in the action list for each inspection.
-You can use items of this sub-menus to configure options of the corresponding inspections.
+If ReSharper detects one or more code issues under your caret, the Inspection [name of inspection] sub-menu appears in the action list for each issue detected with a configurable inspection.
+You can use items of this sub-menu to configure options of the corresponding inspection.

 - Context Actions for C#

 - Context Actions for TypeScript